seberm/awesome-vim-bindings/README.md

 - 'u' - open last closed window/application
 - Control + w - manage current window
         - control + w - switch between two windows
-- Window maximize with 'gUU' or with 'gm'?
 - Use 'm' for maximize or for remembering some client? - example: I have focus on my web browser.
 I want remember it under register x - I do 'mx'.
 When I want to run my browser next time...
 I just do '"x'
 ```